Sampling (noisy) quantum circuits through randomized rounding: Sampling from Max-Cut circuits

 The Max-Cut problem is a fundamental combinatorial optimization problem, defined as follows.
 Consider a weighted graph instance $\mathcal{G} = (V, E)$, where $V$ is the set of vertices and $E$ is the set of edges.
 The objective is to partition the vertex set into two subsets (commonly labeled as $+$ and $-$) to maximize the following objective function:

 where the edge weights $w_{ij} > 0$ for $(i, j) \in E$.
-The more general case, where edge weights can have arbitrary signs, corresponds to QUBO problems, which are studied in the next section.
+The more general case, where edge weights can have arbitrary signs \cite{Charikar}, corresponds to QUBO problems, which are studied in the next section.
 The Max-Cut problem has several applications across domains such as statistical physics, machine learning, and various other fields \cite{maxCutML, maxCutPhysics}.
 It is well-known that solving this problem is NP-hard \cite{Khot2004}, and numerous heuristics have been developed to find good approximate solutions.

 One of the most significant contributions to solving the Max-Cut problem is the Goemans-Williamson algorithm \cite{Goemans1995}.
 This randomized approximation algorithm utilizes the SDP relaxation of the original problem combined with randomized rounding techniques introduced in Section \ref{sec:SDP_pres}.
 The algorithm guarantees an expected value of at least 0.87856 times the optimal value.
 Furthermore, it has been shown that, assuming the Unique Games Conjecture, it is NP-hard to achieve a better approximation ratio for the general case \cite{Khot2004}.
-Variations of the Max-Cut problem exist, such as those allowing edge weights to take negative values \cite{Charikar}, which we will not consider in this work.

 Given the importance of combinatorial optimization problems, many proposals were made to try and obtain better solutions to the Max-Cut problem on quantum computers \cite{farhi2014quantum,Wurtz2021}.
 This problem can indeed easily be mapped to a quantum computer, by transforming it into an Ising Hamiltonian.
 Maximizing the Max-Cut cost function is equivalent to minimizing the Ising Hamiltonian $H$.